makelly/chico/README.md

 * Receive event publications as MESH
 * Receive pointers as NRLS

+*"Who are you going to believe, me or your own eyes?"* Chico Marx

 ## Installation
 This is a Node application, therefore you need to first install [Node](https://nodejs.org/en/) on your computer.